trussworks/Engineering-Playbook/infrasec/aws/vpcs.md

 A subnet is a logical subdivision of an IP network.
 Generally, you will create a pair of public and private subnets in each availability zone for the region.
+A good default CIDR range for each subnet is either a `/22` or `/24`.

 Creating additional subnets will create additional complexity in route tables.
 If your project requires you to isolate resources from one another, use Security groups.